jidongbsu/cs333/labs/remotedns/README.md

 as long as we see this NS record which associates cnn.com. to ns.attacker32.com., then we know the cache is now poisoned.

-8. we can then verify the result from the victim DNS client. on the victim DNS client VM, we just need to send a query.
+8. we can then verify the result from the victim DNS client. on the victim DNS client VM, we just need to send two queries.

 ```console
 [05/29/22]seed@VM:~$ dig www.cnn.com